Table of Contents

 How Long Does Benzo Flu Last?

 The length of Benzo flu symptoms can vary, but will typically last about 5-14 days.
-After 14 days, most Benzo withdrawal flu like symptoms withdrawal symptoms will be gone.
+After 14 days, most Benzo withdrawal flu like symptoms will cease [1].

 Benzo Flu Symptoms

-Benzo Flu symptoms, while they last, can be an uncomfortable part of breaking dependence or addiction to benzodiazepines.
+Benzo Flu symptoms can be an uncomfortable part of breaking dependence or addiction to benzodiazepines.
 Treatment programs often provide medication-assisted treatment for benzo withdrawal symptoms, which can help to alleviate them.
+Benzo Flu Symptoms include:

-The Benzo Flu is essentially a cluster of symptoms that seem like the flu but are in fact a withdrawal from the drug.
-For many people, they don’t experience a whole plethora of withdrawal symptoms, for others, withdrawal can be intense.
-However, many experience what is known as “benzo flu.”
+Benzo Flu is essentially a cluster of symptoms that seem to mimic the flu but are actually caused by withdrawal from the drug.
+While many people don’t experience a plethora of withdrawal symptoms, others experience intense withdrawal.
+Still, others experience what is known as “benzo flu.”

 While Benzo Flu symptoms have a different intensity for all, regardless of its symptoms including those that are associated with the flu.
 People have reported body aches, fever, sore throat, and coughing.
 The reason why benzodiazepines produce this “flu” response is unknown.
 It can begin immediately after stopping use or it can begin a few days after cessation.

-Generally, Benzo Flu begins immediately after cessation and lasts up to 5 days.
-In some more severe cases, “Benzo Flu” symptoms can last up to 4 weeks, along with withdrawals.
+Generally, Benzo Flu begins immediately after cessation [3] and lasts up to 5 days.
+In some more severe cases, “Benzo Flu” symptoms can last up to 4 weeks, in less common cases, some individuals may experience protracted withdrawal symptoms that extend beyond the initial flu-like phase.

 The “benzo flu” mimics flu symptoms, as explained above, and widely affects those who take [4] or have taken benzos.
 Benzo withdrawal syndrome is a bit different and more intense.
 Benzo withdrawal syndrome is dependent upon a handful of factors.
 These factors include:

-If a person takes a large dose or has abused the benzo for many years, it is likely their benzo withdrawal symptoms will be worse and more intense.
-The longer the exposure, abuse usually the more intense the withdrawal symptoms.
+If a person takes a large dose or has abused benzos for many years, it is likely their benzo withdrawal process will be worse and more intense.
+The longer the exposure and abuse, the more intense the withdrawal symptoms.
 Withdrawal symptoms of benzodiazepines include:

-There has not been a significant amount of evidence showing a large difference between individual types of benzodiazepines.
-For example, Xanax doesn’t have very different withdrawal symptoms from Valium, per se.
-However, the use of other substances such as alcohol or other illicit drugs does increase the propensity and intensity of withdrawal symptoms.
+There is limited evidence to suggest significant differences between various types of benzodiazepines..
+For example, Xanax and Valium typically produce similar withdrawal symptoms.
+However, the use of other substances such as alcohol or other illicit drugs does increase the propensity and intensity of major withdrawal symptoms.

 Treatment for Benzo Flu & Benzo Addiction